dotswg/dots-requirements/draft-ietf-dots-requirements.md

 SEC-001
-: Peer Mutual Authentication: DOTS agents MUST authenticate each other before a DOTS session is considered valid.
+: Peer Mutual Authentication: DOTS agents MUST authenticate each other before a DOTS signal or data channel is considered valid.
 The method of authentication is not specified, but should follow current industry best practices with respect to any cryptographic mechanisms to authenticate the remote peer.

 SEC-002
 : Message Confidentiality, Integrity and Authenticity: DOTS protocols MUST take